 Why you’ll love the Galápagos IslandsFirst and foremost, people love these islands for their gloriously diverse ecosystems.
 From the giant tortoises to startlingly pink flamingos, blue footed boobies and species of finches, visitors catch sight of animals they have dreamed of seeing in person and not just on documentaries!
 It isn’t only the animals on land that will stop you in your tracks, but the array of special ocean life, from the marine iguanas found only here, to the playful penguins and remarkably tame sea lions.
 Both gentle and more ambitious walks on land will be rewarded with exhilarating wildlife encounters, while snorkeling and SCUBA diving offer travelers the chance to enter the realm of intriguing sea life.
 And while nature is your constant companion in the Galapagos, take the opportunity to attend to yourself, too - Galapagos Safari Camp on Isla Santa Cruz offers luxury accommodations with sunset yoga and meditation to bring calm to your soul.

-When to visit the Galápagos IslandsThe Galápagos Islands see some of the best weather in the world, with wet seasons being the best time to visit due to short, afternoon showers being the only rainfall you will usually see.
+When to visit the Galápagos IslandsThe Galápagos Islands see some of the best weather in the world, with wet seasons being the best time to tour due to short, afternoon showers being the only rainfall you will usually see.
 The cooler months hover around 69 degrees, with the air taking on a sharper feel, and the sea being too cold to dive in.
 This time is ideal for those who need colder temperatures to enjoy traveling, and runs from June to November.

 It is generally accepted that the warm, wet season is the best time to visit, as the air temperature is still a comfortable 84 degrees.
 Yet, this is when warmer currents make it an ideal temperature to swim in, although marine life comes alive in colder months.
 This season takes up the months between December and June.

 Where to stayThere are four main islands you can stay on during your trip, which are the central island of Santa Cruz, as well as San Cristobal, Isabela and Floreana.
 Most lie conveniently close together, allowing for easy travel between them via the best means possible: a Galapagos cruise.
 Each hotel in our Galápagos island tours is selected carefully by travel experts who have explored the best accommodation options for your holiday.
-Whether this be luxury mainland hotels in colourful Ecuador (head there next once your time in the Galápagos comes to a close!), or beach side rooms picked for their flawless island views, you can breathe a sigh of relief knowing everything has been taken care of before your arrival, and that help is always on hand during your holiday.
+Whether this be luxury mainland hotels in colourful Ecuador (head there next once your time in the Galápagos comes to a close!), or beach side rooms picked for their flawless island views, you can breathe a sigh of relief knowing everything on your tour has been taken care of before your arrival, and that help is always on hand during your holiday.
 Even better is that you can choose to stay aboard a smaller, luxury, motorized catamaran, or a larger yacht filled with a number of other people.

 What to packDeciding what to pack for any holiday can be tricky, but you will need to bring some essential items with you before you step onto your plane for your Galápagos trip…

 Some sunblock.
-When you visit any hot country, sun screen is a must, as it will protect you from the strong, relentless UV waves of the sun.
+When you tour any hot country, sun screen is a must, as it will protect you from the strong, relentless UV waves of the sun.
 Taking a small, travel-sized version with you will be great for topping up during the day when you are on Galápagos tours.

-Our specialists are standing by to join with you in bringing your Galápagos adventure to life and satisfy your search for an authentic experience among these truly unique islands.
+Our specialists are standing by to join with you in bringing your Galápagos adventure tour to life and to satisfy your search for an authentic experience among these truly unique islands.
 Work with them online and by phone to select the activities and build the itinerary of your dreams with the terms that are right for you in terms of dates and price, and whether you want to book more private activities or to join in groups.
 We hope to hear from you soon!